Unlock the Power of HDR on WordPress

 Stops

-Modern HDR displays can display up to 14 stops, matching the light and dark levels that human eyes can discern, and making images and video content appear much more striking and true-to-life.
+Modern HDR displays show around 12 stops, more closely matching the light and dark levels that human eyes can discern.

 There is another aspect to HDR that improves the experience for content consumers: colour.